Bay Area Capital Commercial -

 Because of these needed repair items, many of these investment properties have issues with vacancy.
 High vacancy of course is a drag on net operating income; and low NOI means that debt service coverage (DSCR) is performing at a ratio less than what we would see after the property is rehabbed, repaired, and leased up to its full capacity.

 Most commercial loans are based upon the "current" (pre-repair) DSCR and NOI.
 This means, of course, as an investor that you need to go into the purchase with a big down payment (based on the value of the property before repairs), and then have enough extra cash to cover the repairs with no help from the bank - using your own cash reserves.

 When you are done with the repairs and have completed your lease up, you will enjoy the benefits of better cash flow, from the stronger operating income, but generally your loan does not change in any way.
 This means that your cash invested as a percentage of the property's new and higher value (because of its improved income and occupancy) can be way out of proportion to current lending standards.

 Our new lite-rehab product may be the answer.
-Our lender will create a loan for you that is based on the after repair value.
-At close of escrow, you will be advanced a portion of this loan (in the above example, approximately $600,000 for repairs, after a builder break down of costs is reviewed) but then, after repairs are completed, you will essentially be "reimbursed" for a portion of the repair costs.
+Our lender will create a loan for you that is based in part on the after repair value.
+At close of escrow, you will be advanced a portion of this loan as purchase money ($600,000) plus another $200,000 for repairs, (after a builder break down of costs is reviewed) but then, after repairs are completed, you will essentially be "reimbursed" for a portion of the repair costs.
 The lender does this by having more funds released from the primary loan.
 Similar in concept to a "hold-back" this loan (when all funds are fully extended) will leave you with more cash in your pocket, and a more appropriately sized commercial loan.

 This is available west coast only.